Dallas, TX Office Overview

-Of the Top 30 Green Office Markets in the U.S., Dallas ranks #17 for energy efficient office buildings.
-While just over 3% of the office buildings larger than 50,000 square feet are LEED certified, over 10% rank as Energy Star Certified and over 12% are recognized as green buildings.
+Of the Top 30 Green Office Markets in the U.S., Dallas ranked 17th for energy efficient office buildings in 2017.
+While just over 3% of the office buildings larger than 50,000 square feet were LEED-certified, another 10% were Energy Star-rated by the EPA, and more than 12% were otherwise rated as green buildings.

-A new study by the North Texas U.S. Green Building Council Chapter has found that green construction is a major economic driver in the state.
-As both tenants and investors seek out green certified assets for their portfolios, the green office trend continues to accelerate.
+A new recent study by the North Texas U.S. Green Building Council Chapter found that green construction is a major economic driver in the state of Texas.
+As both tenants and investors seek out green certified assets for their portfolios, adoption of green building practices continues to accelerate.

-The 2017 National Green Building Adoption Index looked at commercial office properties in 30 major U.S. markets and found that, including EPA Energy Star-labeled buildings, the percentage of green certification has increased from under 5% in 2005 to 38% as of mid-2017.
-Dallas has placed 17th on this survey.
+The 2017 National Green Building Adoption Index looked at office properties in 30 major U.S. markets and found that, including EPA Energy Star-rated properties, the percentage of green certification has increased from under 5% in 2005 to 38% as of mid-2017.
+Dallas ranked 17th according to this survey.

 Dallas, TX's Top Office-Using Sectors

 Major demand for Class A office space in Dallas comes is driven by the energy, technology, financial services, and the aerospace and defense industries.
 Some of the largest publicly traded companies in Dallas include Dean Foods, Southwest Airlines, Affiliated Computer Services, and Energy Transfer Equity.

 - Energy – Due to the city's location in the oil-rich Permian Basin, the energy industry is a major contributor to the economy in the metro area, and also generates significant demand for Class A office space in Dallas.
 Energy, manufacturing and distribution companies such as ExxonMobil, Jacobs Engineering, and Pioneer Natural Resources are all located here.